deckhouse/deckhouse/modules/031-linstor/docs/FAQ.md

 Comparison factors:
 - Sequential read and write: do not matter, because on any technology they always run into the network (which is 10Gb/s, which is 1Gb/s).
 From a practical point of view, this indicator can be completely ignored;
 - Random read and write (which is 1Gb/s, which is 10Gb/s):
-  - drbd+lvm 5 times better (latency — 5 times less, IOPS — 5 times more) than Ceph RBD;
+  - DRBD + LVM 5 times better (latency — 5 times less, IOPS — 5 times more) than Ceph RBD;
-  - drbd+lvm is 2 times better than drbd+lvmthin.
+  - DRBD + LVM is 2 times better than DRBD + LVMThin.
 - If one of the replicas is located on local storage, then the read speed will be approximately equal to the storage device speed;
 - If there are no replicas located on local storage, then the write speed will be approximately equal to half the network bandwidth for two replicas, or ⅓ network bandwidth for three replicas;
 - With a large number of clients (more than 10, with iodepth 64), Ceph starts to fall behind more (up to 10 times) and consume much more CPU.

 All in all, in practice, it doesn’t matter how many knobs you have for tuning, only three factors are significant:
 - **Read locality** — if all reading is performed locally, then it works at the speed (throughput, IOPS, latency) of the local disk (the difference is practically insignificant);
-- **1 network hop when writing** — in drbd, the replication is performed by the *client*, and in Ceph, by *server*, so Ceph latency for writing always has at least x2 from drbd;
+- **1 network hop when writing** — in DRBD, the replication is performed by the *client*, and in Ceph, by *server*, so Ceph latency for writing always has at least x2 from DRBD;
-- **Complexity of code** — latency of calculations on the datapath (how much assembler code is executed for each io operation), drbd+lvm is simpler than drbd+lvmthin, and much simpler than Ceph RBD.
+- **Complexity of code** — latency of calculations on the datapath (how much assembler code is executed for each io operation), DRBD + LVM is simpler than DRBD + LVMThin, and much simpler than Ceph RBD.

 ## What to use in which situation?